-Whale spotter Vumanie (Kira) Matiwane tells us about the local humpback dolphin.
+Our whale spotter tells us about the local humpback dolphin.

 Diet – What do the dolphins eat around Dyer Island?

-The Humpback dolphins mainly eat fish that can be found in shallow waters such as mackerels and mullets.
-They also enjoy feeding along the rocky reef systems in our bay.
+Humpback dolphins mainly feed on fish that can be found in shallow waters but also enjoy feeding along the rocky reef systems in our bay.

 Behavior – Do dolphins have a social life?

-Humpback Dolphins travel alone or in small groups and we observe them in pods ranging from 1 to 12 individuals.
-In the Dyer Island area, we most commonly see groups with only 2 or 3 dolphins.
-In other areas, the biggest group ever observed was composed of 25 dolphins.i
+These dolphins travel alone or in small groups and we observe them in pods ranging from 1 to 12 individuals.
+In the Dyer Island area, we mostly see groups with only 2 to 5 dolphins.
+In other areas, the groups can be bigger 30-100 in Arabian waters.

 Threats – What are the main threats to dolphins?

-Due to their habitat range, these dolphins are extremely vulnerable to human activities such as boating, shark nets and also pesticides used on land from farming and agriculture.
+Due to nearshore habitat, these dolphins are extremely vulnerable to human activities but are not limited to shark nets, habitat loss and disturbance, organochlorines and other forms of pollution.
 As they live in shallow waters, they are more likely to be exposed to every type of pollutant coming from the rivers to the seas.
 The toxins that are entering the marine environment can concentrate in the dolphins’ fat (via contaminated fish) and can negatively affect their health.
 They also get entangled in the nets that are used to prevent the sharks from coming close to the beaches, as well as in fishing nets.
 Dolphins are known to be curious animals and can also become easily entangled in pieces of marine litter, such as pieces of plastics, ropes, etc.

 Identification – How can we recognize different individuals?